 The very fact that it took an individual to personally deliver the message was a testament of how the Lone Star State was determined to squeeze every ounce they could out of the institution of slavery.

-However, I’d inject that it may have been as much about a lack of willingness to do so than the logistics to do so.
+However, I’d inject that it may have been as much about a lack of willingness to do so as the logistics to do so.
 From historical records, we’re able to glean that the attitudes of the rank and file members of the Union Army were very anti-war and anti-black simultaneously.

 Yet, the phenomenon of delayed justice for disenfranchised blacks would continue to take place throughout the history of blacks in America.
 As late as World War II, black men, boys, and women were still being sold into bondage, according to Washington Monthly.

 There are also testimonies of elders who claimed to have been living in virtual slavery in Louisiana and Mississippi as late as the 1960s.
 A dream deferred is a dream delayed.
-A dream delayed by government corruption then becomes a two and a half year continuation of a nightmare.
+A dream delayed by government corruption then becomes a two-and-a-half-year continuation of a nightmare.

 America loves stories, and one prominent story is that of a messenger who was murdered on his way to deliver news of freedom to Texas.
 Yet another tale claims Texas slaveholders deliberately withheld the news in order to maintain their grip on power.